Amulets Against the Dragon Forces

 Amulets Against the Dragon Forces is a play by Paul Zindel.
 The play focuses on Chris Boyd, a teenager whose mother cares for the dying.
 It is set in 1950s Staten Island.

-The play was produced Off-Broadway by the Circle Repertory Company, opening on April 6, 1989 and closing on May 7, 1989.
-Directed by R. Rodney Marriott, the cast included Matt McGrath (actor) (Chris), Loren Dean (Harold), John Spencer (Floyd), Deborah Hedwall (Mrs. Boyd), and Ruby Holbrook (Mrs. DiPardi).
+The play marked the first new play by Zindel since 1977's Ladies at the Alamo.
+It was produced Off-Broadway by the Circle Repertory Company, opening on April 6, 1989 and closing on May 7, 1989.
+Directed by B. Rodney Marriott, the cast included Matt McGrath (Chris), Loren Dean (Harold), John Spencer (Floyd), Deborah Hedwall (Mrs. Boyd), and Ruby Holbrook (Mrs. DiPardi).
+"I think that 'Amulets Against the Dragon Forces' is my last play that comes from Staten Island," Zindel told the New York Times.
+"I want to write very big plays.
+I hear big voices that want to play in Greek spaces.
+The next time you meet my people, they may be the Kennedys, they may be kings, they may be in the future, they may come down grand stairways."